 The Institute for Women’s Policy Research publishes the Status of Women in the United States, creating a scorecard for each state.
 Pennsylvania is ranked 23rd, indicating there is definite room for improvement, and offering one reason for our public policy work across the state.
 Read the full Status of Women March 2018 — Pennsylvania report.

-Another reason for our public policy work is in support of AAUW’s mission: Advancing equity for women and girls through advocacy, education, philanthropy, and research.
+Our public policy work is in support of AAUW’s mission: Advancing equity for women and girls through advocacy, education, philanthropy, and research.
 Advocacy is what we have done since our founding in 1881.
 What sets AAUW apart from other advocacy organizations is that the public policy areas for focus are member-endorsed and then supported by AAUW staff.
-Our grassroots advocacy starts with us setting the priorities.
+Our grassroots advocacy starts with members setting the priorities.

 AAUW Pennsylvania Public Policy Priorities 2020-2022

 AAUW-PA’s public policy goals are to educate citizens about the impact of public policies on women and girls and to advocate for policies that will advance equity for women and girls.
 In Pennsylvania, AAUW actively endorses the national AAUW Public Policy Program.
 AAUW-Pennsylvania supports good governance, an informed citizenry, and community dialogue on critical issues.
 Biennial priorities are intended to complement national priorities and to be a focus for active educational and advocacy efforts by members in the state.

-To enable members and all citizens to participate fully in a representative democracy and self-governance, AAUW-PA will:
+To enable members and all citizens to participate fully in a representative democracy and self-governance, AAUW-PA advocates:

-- Increase awareness of issues so that members may be fully informed and empowered voters
+- Awareness of issues so that members may be fully informed and empowered voters

-- Oppose measures likely to suppress voting rights
+- Opposition to measures likely to suppress voting rights

-- Support efforts to increase civil discourse and compromise between those with opposing views and to oppose negative campaigning
+- Support for efforts to increase civil discourse and compromise between those with opposing views

-AAUW-PA will support a quality system of public education.
+To support a quality system of public education, AAUW-PA advocates

-- We oppose the diversion of public funds to non-public elementary and secondary education.
+- Opposition to the diversion of public funds to non-public elementary and secondary education and charter schools.